-No piece of literature is ever neutral; it displays one’s viewpoints about various aspects in the social context.
+No piece of literature is ever neutral; it displays one’s viewpoints about various aspects of the social context.
 Fairy tales are no exception.
 These stories have passed on from generation to generation and, in some way or the other, have reinforced the stereotypes that have been already present in societies.
-In most of these fairy tales, you will see fair-skinned, beautiful and passive females being rescued by the ‘knights in shining armour’.
-The notion of men being the ultimate rescuers while the women being entities to be protected and rescued is prevalent in a lot of fairy tales that the kids grew up fantasizing about.
+In most of these fairy tales, you will see fair-skinned, beautiful, and passive females being rescued by the “knights in shining armor”.
+The notion of men being the ultimate rescuers while women are entities to be protected and rescued is prevalent in a lot of fairy tales that the kids grew up fantasizing about.
 Let’s look at various ways in which adult discourses and ideology play a key role in shaping the world of children’s literature.

 The Moral Policing

 Many consider fairy tales to be a necessary part of one’s childhood as they supposedly boost the optimism and imagination of a child while teaching them morals for differentiating the good from the bad.
 Sadly, these tales come with hidden messages that may do more harm than good to the tiny tots.
 These tales may negatively impact their way of thinking and self-esteem in more ways than one.

 If we go through various works of children’s literature, we realize that they often represent an array of ideas regarding who children are and what they can be, along with morals to teach them the right way of living.
 These works attempt to fixate on how a child must live their life.
 However, when it comes to fairy tales, we encounter certain common stereotypes in many of these stories- an evil stepmother, a crying-for-help pretty girl, and a strong, ‘macho’ man saving her from the clutches of an evil figure (mostly, the step-mom).

 ⭐ RECOMMENDED: The “Grimm” Truth About Your Favourite Fairytales! 🧚